pgRouting/workshop/docs/source/chapters/advanced.rst

   :width: 300pt
   :align: center

-Routing obviously is not limited to pedestrians.
-This chapter will cover routing for vehicles and how to manipulate the query costs:
+Routing, is not limited to pedestrians.
+This chapter covers routing vehicles and manipulation of the query costs:

-* :ref:`intro`

-  * :ref:`Exercise 7 <exercise-7>` - Vehicle routing
-  * :ref:`Exercise 8 <exercise-8>` - Vehicle routing where "time is money"

-* :ref:`modify`

-  * :ref:`Exercise 9 <exercise-9>` - Vehicle routing preferring "fast" roads
-  * :ref:`Exercise 10 <exercise-10>` - Vehicle routing with access restrictions

-.. _intro:
+.. contents:: Chapter Contents

 Routing for Vehicles
 -------------------------------------------------------------------------------

-A query for vehicle routing generally differs from routing for pedestrians: the road segments are considered `directed`, and the `reverse_cost` attribute must be taken into account.
+A query for vehicle routing generally differs from routing for pedestrians:

+* the road segments are considered `directed`,
+* the `reverse_cost` attribute must be taken into account.

 This is due to the fact that there are roads that are "one way".

-Depending on the geometry the valid way is
+Depending on the geometry, the valid way:

 * (source, target) segment (``cost >= 0`` and ``reverse_cost < 0``)
 * (target, source) segment (``cost < 0`` and ``reverse_cost >= 0``)

-So a "wrong way" is indicated with a negative value and is not inserted in the graph for processing.
+So a "wrong way" is indicated with a **negative value** and is not inserted in the graph for processing.

 For two way roads ``cost >= 0`` and ``reverse_cost >= 0`` and their values can